marktheo/docker-install/README.md

-# Docker Installation Guide for Debian and Ubuntu
+# Docker Installation Guide for Fedora, Debian and Ubuntu

 **Download the installation script from source**
 ```